 In Nicaragua, municipal polling booths were virtually deserted on Sunday (5 February) as hundreds of voters refused to cast their votes.

-In Nicaragua, municipal polling booths were virtually deserted on Sunday (5 February) as hundreds of voters refused to cast their votes.
+Background: In Nicaragua, municipal polling booths were virtually deserted on Sunday (5 February) as hundreds of voters refused to cast their votes.
 The boycott formed of a two-week general strike across the country, called to pressure President Anastasio Somoza into resigning.
 The elections were organised in all towns and cities except the capital.

 SYNOPSIS: The town of Matagalpa was a typical example of voter resistance.
 The streets were quit except for small groups of people who gathered to talk, and army patrols which showed their presence.